hmcts/fpl-ccd-configuration/README.md

 ### Optional configuration

 To run all tests only in one browser please set `PARALLEL_CHUNKS` environment variable to `1`.
-By default 3 chunks are enabled.
+By default, 3 chunks are enabled.

 ```$bash
 PARALLEL_CHUNKS=1 yarn test
 ```

 To show tests in browser window as they run please set `SHOW_BROWSER_WINDOW` environment variable to `true`.
-By default browser window is hidden.
+By default, browser window is hidden.

 ```$bash
 SHOW_BROWSER_WINDOW=true yarn test